-From Burgersdorp you head south, traveling through the open semi-desert Karoo landscapes with its distinctive flat-topped hills or “koppies” and picturesque wind pumps in the distance.
+From Smithfieldyou head south, traveling through the open semi-desert Karoo landscapes with its distinctive flat-topped hills or “koppies” and picturesque wind pumps in the distance.
 Our destination is Addo Elephant National Park.
 Enjoy an afternoon game drive, in own vehicle or do an optional open vehicle game drive.
 Have your camera ready while looking for elephant, buffalo, lion, kudu, vultures, and many of the hundreds of other species of animals and birds.

 After an early morning game drive, you will head to Tsitsikamma National Park which is located on the scenic Garden Route, the stretch of coast from Mossel Bay in the Western Cape to Storms River in the Eastern Cape.
 The national park covers large swaths of indigenous forest, commercial plantation and Fynbos (natural shrubland).
 The climate is mild all year around, which lends itself to outdoor activities.
 Choose from self-guided hikes, black water tubing, Bloukrans bungee, a treetop canopy tour, abseiling and much more.